trevismcgill/trevismcgill.github.io/_posts/2020-08-23-my_first_cli_project.markdown

 ## The Final Commit

 Overall, I actually had a really great time with this project.
 It was crazy satisfying to accomplish something on this level that I never would have dreamed of doing three weeks ago.
 I loved seeing each iteration improve or collapse my previous work.
 The feeling of building this thing from scratch and it actually working was really cool.
-It was awesome getting to talk through things with cohort mates and I joined a couple of discord servers for Rubyists and Riot Games Third-Party Developers and got some great advice from devs in those channels.
+It was awesome getting to talk through things with cohortians and I joined a couple of discord servers for Rubyists and Riot Games Third-Party Developers and got some great advice from devs in those channels.

 Who knew "work" could be this fun.
 It's a fantastic marriage of creativity and puzzle-solving, and it was a great learning experience and an even better confidence builder.